Bsengrat/Bsengrat/README.md

 - 👋 Hi, I’m @Bsengrat
 - 👀 I'm currently open to jobs as a developer.
-- 🌱 I’m currently learning THREE.js/webgl while also improving on flask/django.
+- 🌱 I’m currently learning THREE.js/webgl, AWS.
+-       Working towards getting my Cloud pract and Dev cert for for AWS.
 - 💞️ I’m looking to collaborate on all sorts of projects.
 The more I have a chance to collaborate the better I will become.
 - 📫 How to reach me
     Email: Bsengrath@gmail.com